Aagam2020/Shahportfolio/final_project_Aagam.md

 The project structure I am following is a Narrative-Driven project structure.
 ## **Setup (Introduction)**

-Here is the reality: Depression is a growing public health crisis, with its impact spanning social, economic, and healthcare systems.
+Depression is a growing public health crisis, with its impact spanning social, economic, and healthcare systems.
 In 2021, data from SAMHSA revealed significant disparities in depression rates across demographics, underscoring an urgent need to address this issue.

 A critical observation is that young adults aged 18-25 experienced the highest prevalence of depression, at **18.6%**.
 This stands in stark contrast to older adults aged 50+, who showed a rate of just **4.5%**.
 Additionally:
 - **Females (10.3%)** were more affected than males (**6.2%**).